-The Company's Term Loan with Solar is recorded net of debt discount which is comprised of issuance costs, customary closing and final fees, and the fair value of the warrants issued in conjunction with the Term Loan (Note 8).
-The resulting debt discount is being amortized over the term of the loan payable using the straight-line method, which approximates the effective interest method, and the amortization of debt discount is included in the accompanying statements of operations.
+The Company's Term Loan with Solar is recorded net of debt discount which comprised issuance costs, customary closing and final fees, and the fair value of the warrants issued in conjunction with the Term Loan (Note 8).
+The resulting debt discount is being amortized over the term of the Term Loan using the straight-line method, which approximates the effective interest method, and the amortization of debt discount is included in the accompanying statements of operations.